Code Backup and File Roaming

 stages:

-- name: Copy .env.local file to working directory (repository root)
+- name: Copy .env.local file to the working directory (repository root)

 # ./ is the working directory, default is /workspace